jjvanzon/Circular-Language-Spec/constructs-drafts/symbol-language-2004.md

 #### Prolog and Epilog

 Writing and reading arguments require things to be done just before and right after the execution.
-Things that must be done just before execution are called the *prolog* of the execution.
-Things that must be done just after the execution are called the *epilog*.
+Things that might be done just before execution are called the *prolog* of the execution.
+Things that might be done just after the execution are called the *epilog*.

 Writing arguments takes place in the prolog and reading arguments takes place in the epilog.